insected/bobbae_gcp-wiki/Ingress.md

 ## Kubernetes Ingress

 A [Kubernetes Ingress](  https://kubernetes.io/docs/concepts/services-networking/ingress/ ) is not a type of [Service](  https://kubernetes.io/docs/concepts/services-networking/service/ ).
 It is a collection of rules.
-An [Ingress](   https://blog.getambassador.io/kubernetes-ingress-nodeport-load-balancers-and-ingress-controllers-6e29f1c44f2d) Controller in your cluster watches for Ingress resources, and attempts to update the server side configuration according to the rules specified in the Ingress.
+An [Ingress](   https://blog.getambassador.io/kubernetes-ingress-nodeport-load-balancers-and-ingress-controllers-6e29f1c44f2d) Controller in your cluster watches for Ingress resources, and attempts to update the server-side configuration according to the rules specified in the Ingress.

 [Kubernetes](Kubernetes) ingress is a collection of routing rules that govern how external users access services running in a [Kubernetes cluster](https://www.getambassador.io/docs/edge-stack/latest/topics/concepts/kubernetes-network-architecture/
-) .
+).

 In a typical Kubernetes application, you have pods running inside a cluster and a load balancer running outside.
 The load balancer takes connections from the internet and routes the traffic to an edge proxy that sits inside your cluster.
-This edge proxy is then responsible for routing traffic into your pods.
-The [edge proxy](https://www.getambassador.io/docs/edge-stack/latest/topics/concepts/kubernetes-network-architecture/#edge-proxy--ingress-controller) is commonly called an ingress controller because it is commonly configured using ingress resources in Kubernetes, however the edge proxy can also be configured with custom resource definitions (CRDs) or annotations.
+The edge proxy is then responsible for routing traffic into your pods.
+The [edge proxy](https://www.getambassador.io/docs/edge-stack/latest/topics/concepts/kubernetes-network-architecture/#edge-proxy--ingress-controller) is commonly called an ingress controller because it is commonly configured using ingress resources in Kubernetes.
+The edge proxy can also be configured with custom resource definitions (CRDs) or annotations.

 You can do a lot of different things with an Ingress, and there are many types of Ingress controllers that have different capabilities.

 The default GKE ingress controller will spin up a [HTTP(S) Load Balancer](https://cloud.google.com/compute/docs/load-balancing/http/) for you.
-This will let you do both path based and subdomain based routing to backend services.
+This will let you do both path-based and subdomain-based routing to backend services.
 For example, you can send everything on foo.yourdomain.com to the foo service, and everything under the yourdomain.com/bar/ path to the bar service.

 https://kubernetes.io/docs/concepts/services-networking/ingress/